Free roller door / industrial door inspection checklist

 Get the free template

-Enter your email above to download the roller door inspection checklist.
+Enter your email above to download the full roller door / industrial door inspection checklist as a PDF.

 The inspection frequency for industrial roller doors depends on usage, environment and the manufacturer's maintenance schedule.
 As a minimum, a visual check should be completed monthly and a full technical inspection, including safety device testing - completed quarterly or annually.
 High-cycle doors (e.g. busy warehouse or distribution centre dock doors that open and close hundreds of times a day) should be inspected more frequently, in line with the manufacturer's cycle-count maintenance intervals.
 After any incident involving the door - collision, jamming, safety sensor activation or power failure - the door must be inspected before it is returned to service.
 Keep a record of every inspection and any corrective action taken.